zazamrykh/BigDataLab4/README.md

-# BigDataLab3 - Secret Management with HashiCorp Vault

-This project extends BigDataLab2 by adding secret management using HashiCorp Vault.
-Instead of storing database credentials in environment variables or configuration files, they are now securely stored in Vault.
+# BigDataLab4 - Apache Kafka Integration

+This project extends BigDataLab3 by adding message queue integration using Apache Kafka.
+Instead of directly saving predictions to the database, the API now sends messages to Kafka, which are then consumed by a dedicated service that saves them to the database.

 ## Architecture

-The project consists of three Docker containers:
+The project consists of five Docker containers:
 1. **Vault**: HashiCorp Vault for secret management
 2. **Postgres**: PostgreSQL database for storing predictions
+3. **Zookeeper**: Required for Kafka operation
+4. **Kafka**: Message broker for asynchronous communication
-3. **App**: The machine learning model API
+5. **App**: The machine learning model API (Producer)
+6. **DB-Consumer**: Service that consumes messages from Kafka and saves them to the database

 ## Secret Management

-Database credentials are stored in Vault and retrieved by the application at runtime.
+Database and Kafka credentials are stored in Vault and retrieved by the applications at runtime.
 This improves security by:
 - Encrypting secrets at rest
 - Providing access control to secrets
 - Centralizing secret management
 - Enabling secret rotation

+## Message Queue with Kafka

+The project uses Apache Kafka as a message broker to implement a publish-subscribe pattern:
+- The API service (Producer) publishes prediction results to a Kafka topic
+- The DB-Consumer service subscribes to this topic and processes the messages
+- This architecture provides:
+  - Decoupling of services
+  - Asynchronous processing
+  - Better scalability
+  - Improved fault tolerance

 ## Setup and Running